VolkanSah/SherlocksHome/README.md

 #  `.  `-. |  .-.  || .-. :|  .--'|  || .-. || .--'|     / (  .-' |  .--.  || .-. ||        || .-. :  #
 #  .-'    ||  | |  |\   --.|  |   |  |' '-' '\ `--.|  \  \ .-'  `)|  |  |  |' '-' '|  |  |  |\   --.  #
 #  `-----' `--' `--' `----'`--'   `--' `---'  `---'`--'`--'`----' `--'  `--' `---' `--`--`--' `----'  #
 #   Will get all bastards!
-EDU VErsion   #
+EDU Version   #
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
 from scapy.all import *
 import csv